Immigrating to Hungary for permanent residency: pros and cons

 Family reunification grounds for immigrating to Hungary

-Eligible family members for reunification with a foreigner holding a residence permit in Hungary include:
+Eligible family members for reunification include:

 - spouses;